OpenACC/openacc-best-practices-guide/06-Loops.markdown

 cheaper to buy large buckets of the paint, rather than small paint cans, so we'll store those buckets in a central location where everyone can access them.
-Now if a painter needs to refill their pan, they have to walk to get their paint, which takes away from the time their painting.
+Now if a painter needs to refill their pan, they have to walk to get their paint, which takes away from the time they're painting.
 Here's an idea, let's organize our 16 painters into 4 groups of 4 painters, each of which has their own bucket to share.
 Now so long as the painters within each crew is working on jobs near the rest of the crew, the walk to get more paint is much